To see an alphabetical list of all our resources click here

 Resource Connections Inc.

 Works with you to secure the services you need to assist you live the life you choose.
-We receive our referrals from the Developmental Disabilities Administration (DDA) and work with you as you pursue eligibility determination.
-We provide services to those on the Waiting List or Resource Coordination and Community Pathways Waiver enrollment.
+They receive their referrals from the Developmental Disabilities Administration (DDA) and work with you as you pursue eligibility determination.
+They provide services to those on the Waiting List or Resource Coordination and Community Pathways Waiver enrollment.
 Tel: 301 429 9300 or go to www.resconnect.org

 Self-Directed Advocacy Network of Maryland (SDAN)

-Is a support and advocacy resource for the nearly 1000 people self-directing their services through the Developmental Disabilities Administration (DDA).
+Is a support and advocacy resource for people self-directing their services through the Developmental Disabilities Administration (DDA).
 SDAN welcomes all community members who have an interest in fostering the self-directed services option and works to connect people who are currently self-directing to the community around them.

 For mow information visit their website http://marylandsds.org/